dl4mia/00_first_steps/README.md

 - Your `/home/` (the folder with your name in it) is on the central storage, which is very slow.
 We have access to a faster storage `/localscratch/` that you can use for the exercises!
 - We also have a place to share data in `/group/dl4miacourse/`, be aware that permissions should be set so that other people can access it.
 Ask the tutors!

-## Notes about the exercises

-All exercises for the course can be found in the [**DL4MIA**](https://github.com/dl4mia/DL4MIA_2024/tree/main).
-Each repository has an exercise sheet detailing the instructions for downloading and installing the exercises.

 ## Setup